-Efforts in my laboratory to identify the ECM-binding moiety on α-dystroglycan led to the isolation of a novel O-glycan on α-dystroglycan that results from a rare phosphodiester-linked modification.
+Efforts in my laboratory to identify the ECM-binding moiety on α-DG led to the isolation of a novel O-glycan that results from a rare phosphodiester linkage.
 Nuclear magnetic resonance (NMR)-based analysis identified this O-glycan as a phosphorylated O-mannosyl trisaccharide (N-acetylgalactosamine-β3-N-acetylglucosamine-β4-mannose, designated as core M3).
 We further demonstrated that a hydroxyl residue of the phosphate at the C6 position of O-mannose is linked to the ECM ligand-binding motif.
 Recently, we identified the enzymes that synthesize this novel glycan.

 First, we found that glycosyltransferase-like domain-containing 2 (GTDC2) is an endoplasmic reticulum (ER)-localized O-linked mannose β1,4-N-acetylglucosaminyltransferase (designated as POMGNT2).
 Second, we confirmed that GTDC2 and β1,3-N-acetylgalactosaminyltransferase2 (B3GALNT2) act coordinately on O-mannose to synthesize the core M3 glycan structure.
 Finally, we identified SGK196, which was previously thought to be an inactive protein kinase, as an active enzyme that phosphorylates the C6 position of O-mannose at the ER, specifically after the mannose is modified by both POMGNT2 and B3GALNT2.
-This strict specificity of SGK196 for α-dystroglycan-linked core M3 glycan explains why mutations in GTDC2 and B3GALNT2 cause muscular dystrophy although their products are not directly involved in recognition of the ECM ligand.
-Collectively, these findings demonstrate that the core M3 glycan is phosphorylated on mannose before LARGE glycosyltransferase-mediated extension to produce the ECM-binding motif.
+This strict specificity of SGK196 for the α-DG-linked core M3 glycan explains why mutations in GTDC2 and B3GALNT2 cause muscular dystrophy although their products are not directly involved in recognition of the ECM ligand.
+Collectively, these findings demonstrate that the core M3 glycan is phosphorylated on mannose before extension by the LARGE glycosyltransferase produces the ECM-binding motif.

-We are also studying posttranslational processing of dystroglycan by the novel glycosyltransferase LARGE (the like-acetylglucosaminyltransferase).
-Previously, my laboratory found that the amino-terminal domain of α-dystroglycan is required for recognition by LARGE.
-Also, LARGE-mediated modification of α-dystroglycan is essential for its binding to various ECM-localized ligands such as laminin, agrin, and neurexin.
-In 2012 we found that xylose (Xyl) and glucuronic acid (GlcA) are component sugars of α-dystroglycan produced in LARGE-overexpressing cells and that mutant cells deficient for UDP-xylose synthase (and thus lacking cellular xylosylation) are defective for functional modification of α-dystroglycan.
+We are also studying posttranslational processing of α-DG by the novel glycosyltransferase LARGE (the like-acetylglucosaminyltransferase).
+Previously, my laboratory found that the amino-terminal domain of α-DG is required for recognition by LARGE, and that LARGE-mediated modification of this protein is essential for its binding to various ECM-localized ligands such as laminin, agrin, and neurexin.
+In 2012, we found that xylose (Xyl) and glucuronic acid (GlcA) are component sugars of α-DG produced in LARGE-overexpressing cells, and that mutant cells deficient for UDP-xylose synthase (and thus lacking cellular xylosylation) are defective for functional modification of this protein.

-Next we discovered that LARGE is a bifunctional glycosyltransferase with both xylosyltransferase and glucuronyltransferase activities that produce repeating units of [-3-Xyl-α1, 3-GlcA-β1-].
-Using skeletal muscle glycoproteins from the Largemyd mouse (a mutation in the Large gene causes defects in α-dystroglycan glycosylation) as the acceptor substrate, we further demonstrated that LARGE can assemble a polysaccharide with ligand-binding activity onto the immature glycan of the Largemyd α-dystroglycan.
-These results and previous studies demonstrate that LARGE synthesizes a (Xyl-GlcA)n polymer on a phosphorylated O-mannosyl glycan of α-dystroglycan, thereby conferring the ability to bind ECM ligands.
+We subsequently discovered that LARGE is a bifunctional glycosyltransferase, possessing xylosyltransferase and glucuronyltransferase activities that produce repeating units of [-3-Xyl-α1, 3-GlcA-β1-].
+Using skeletal muscle glycoproteins from the Largemyd mouse (contains a mutation that causes defects in α-DG glycosylation) as the acceptor substrate, we discovered that LARGE can assemble a polysaccharide with ligand-binding activity on the immature glycan of the Largemyd α-DG.
+These results and those of previous studies demonstrate that LARGE synthesizes a (Xyl-GlcA)n polymer on a phosphorylated O-mannosyl glycan of α-DG, thereby conferring the ability to bind ECM ligands.

-Another area of our research focuses on the cellular significance of the LARGE-mediated glycosylation of dystroglycan and on gaining insights into how defects in this posttranslational modification cause diseases of varying severity.
-Binding between dystroglycan and its matrix-localized ligands is mediated through the disaccharide repeat added to dystroglycan by LARGE.
-The amount of this LARGE-glycan that decorates the nearly ubiquitous dystroglycan is remarkably tissue-specific.
-In this study we demonstrated that the levels of LARGE-glycan in muscle are established during myogenesis.
+Another focus of our research is understanding the cellular significance of the LARGE-mediated glycosylation of α-DG and how defects in this posttranslational modification lead to diseases of varying severity.
+Binding of α-DG to its matrix-localized ligands is mediated through the disaccharide repeat that is added by LARGE, and the amount of this LARGE-glycan that decorates the nearly ubiquitous α-DG is remarkably tissue-specific.
+We have demonstrated that the levels of LARGE-glycan in muscle are established during myogenesis.

-This work was supported in part by grants from the National Institutes of Health, the Muscular Dystrophy Association, and the Paul D. Wellstone Muscular Dystrophy Cooperative Research Center.
+This work was supported in part by grants from the National Institutes of Health and the Muscular Dystrophy Association, and was facilitated by the Iowa Wellstone Muscular Dystrophy Cooperative Research Center.